 Many graduate students, however, have no real experience outside the halls of academe.
 Some are even unclear on where their years of study can take them vocationally.
 Today’s graduate students are faced with more options — and more competition — than ever before.
 It’s often a daunting prospect to make the leap from the university to the larger universe.

-We recently spoke with a donor we’ll call Abigail, a Cal alumna who’s made generous gifts to support Berkeley’s graduate division professional development programs.
+We recently spoke with a donor we’ll call Abigail, a Cal alumna who has made generous gifts to support Berkeley’s Graduate Division professional development programs.
 Her 1978 degree in bacteriology eventually led her to a successful career in the fields of life sciences and health care.
 And she became a major donor to Berkeley as soon as she was financially able, in her early forties.
-Berkeley’s grad students “have very strong intellectual abilities, and are very capable at problem solving and data analysis,” she says.
-“I affirm to them that what they’re learning is valuable in many ways in the world outside of academia — it always has been, they just haven’t known it.”
+Berkeley’s graduate students “have very strong intellectual abilities, and are very capable at problem solving and data analysis,” she says.
+“I affirm to them that what they’re learning is valuable in many ways in the world outside of academia — it always has been; they just haven’t known it.”